FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

-If you want to run **demo 5** through **demo 7** as a service principal, you must first configure permissions for the service principal in the Azure DevOps organization which you're using for testing your deoployment workflows.
+If you want to run **demo 5** through **demo 7** as a service principal, you must first configure permissions for the service principal in the Azure DevOps organization in which you're testing solution deployment workflows.

 >This step is required so that the service principal has permissions to create and delete ADO projects as well as permissions to read and write files to